alexanderluna/alexanderluna.github.io/_posts/csharp/2021-01-16-learning-game-design.md

 and hard for enemies to stay in that area too long.

 ## Monetizing your Game

+Monetization is the strategy to make players pay more than the initial purchase price.
+Some common monetization techniques include:

+- pay to play (great for online transactions)
+- advertisement
+- virtual items (guns, camouflage, clothes)

+In order to make your game profitable you will need a monetization plan.
+A trial-model gives the player a limited game and encourages them to buy the full game.
+In a similar way the freemium model lets the player play the game for free but will eventually hit a block at which point the player has to purchase the game.
+The free to play model allows players to download the game and offers upgrades (payable) along the way.
+You can also use a subscription model requiring recurring payments to keep playing or getting upgrades.

+Two common things players will pay for is progress and exclusive items.
+Progress allows the player to save time by skipping lengthy events.
+Exclusive items will give your player a competitive advantage.
+Build these things into your monetization plan.

 ## A Primer on Music
 ## When to use Cut-scenes